Rollover Images in Emails: 23 Awesome Examples

 - With no attached link, a click on the picture opens the second image.

-You can use separate blocks for desktop and mobile versions.
+Use separate blocks for desktop and mobile.

 For smartphones, you can set up a block that will change upon tapping: